symfony/symfony-docs/logging/channels_handlers.rst

 .. note::

-    Each channel corresponds to a logger service (``monolog.logger.XXX``) in the container (use the ``php bin/console debug:container monolog`` command to see a full list) and those are injected into different services.
+    Each channel corresponds to a different logger service (``monolog.logger.XXX``) Use the ``php bin/console debug:container monolog`` command to see a full list of services and learn :ref:`how to autowire monolog channels <monolog-autowire-channels>`.

-.. versionadded:: 4.2

-    Since Monolog Bundle 3.5 each channel bind into container by type-hinted alias.
-    More info in the part about :ref:`how to autowire monolog channels <monolog-autowire-channels>`.

 .. _logging-channel-handler: